bmc/brizzled/source/_posts/2008-08-07-writing-blogging-software-for-google-app-engine.markdown

 [email to the Google App Engine mailing list, Bill Katz][] pointed me to [something I missed in the GAE docs][]:

-> In a query, comparing a list property to a value performs the test
+{% blockquote %}
-> against the list members: `list_property = value` tests if the value
+In a query, comparing a list property to a value performs the test against the list members: `list_property = value` tests if the value appears anywhere in the list.
-> appears anywhere in the list.
+{% endblockquote %}

 This is convenient and more efficient than my original solution.